OrganicityEu/organicityeu.github.io/docs/tools/sensinact/index.md

 ### Browsing devices

-Before users can use the studio for managing devices and applications, they need to connect a Eclipse sensiNact gateway (see paragraph 4.3).
+Before users can use the studio for managing devices and applications, they need to connect a Eclipse sensiNact gateway.
 This action is performed by clicking on the plus sign icon on the device navigator.
 Then, gateway information have to be provided.
+If you have installed the gateway locally, you can use the following configuration:

+ * Address : localhost
+ * Port : 8080
+ * Timeout : 10000

 ![Eclipse sensiNact Studio gateway config](images/studio-gateway-config.png)